ADITYAVOFFICIAL/Fortuna/README.md

     - Access and interact with Fortuna on the go through mobile devices.

 14. Personalization:
-    - Create unique and memorable gifts by specifying the red envelope's purpose and contents.
+    - Create unique and memorable gifts by specifying the GiftBox's purpose and contents.

 15. Enhancing Features (Optional):
     - Consider incorporating virtual spinner games or leaderboards to further elevate the gifting experience.